chuanqisun/htmaa-2025/src/posts/week-06/index.md

 In retrospect, I could have drilled the holes and cut the outline in one go before laser cutting.
 That would save a trip to the mill.

+I also checked with TA Quentin that the xTool software has its own vectorize tool.
+I planned to use that next time instead of using Adobe and Figma.

 Soldering the ICS-43434 was nightmarish.
 The component has tiny pads on its underside, which are unreachable with a soldering iron.
 The laser-etched traces were so thin they could barely hold any solder.

 ![How to solder this?](./media/audio-05.webp)